What you will learn

 - Applicants must be 16 years of age or older or a graduate of a secondary school.
 (Some exceptions may apply.)

 It is strongly recommended that applicants consider the daily tasks associated with working in a professional kitchen.
-These include the following Essential Skills Requirements:
+These include the following essential requirements:

-- Ability to multi-task, with strong and efficient organizational and time management skills
+- Ability to multi-task, work accurately and neatly, and manage time effectively

 - Some creativity is an asset